-3 'Must Know' Dangers Of REITs
+3 'Must-Know' Dangers Of REITs

 REITs that commonly trade at 3%-4% dividend yields now pay 8%-12% and offer 100-200% upside in a future recovery.

 With that said, risks also are on the rise and you need to be more selective than ever before.
-There exists ~200 REITs but only ~50 of them are worth buying, and just half of that, has passed our due diligence at High Yield Landlord:
+There exist ~200 REITs but only ~50 of them are worth buying, and just half of that, has passed our due diligence at High Yield Landlord:

 Before you buy shares of a REIT, you should know all the dangers that could derail your investment.
 Investors commonly think of REITs as a homogeneous market with great similarities from one name to another.
-In reality, this a stock pickers' market with enormous disparities in market performance between even the closest peers.
+In reality, this is a stock picker's market with enormous disparities in market performance between even the closest peers.
 Consider the following example:

 Plymouth (PLYM) and Prologis (PLD) are both industrial REITs.
-If you had invested in PLD, you would have earn a nice return over the past years.
+If you had invested in PLD, you would have earned a nice return over the past years.
 However, if you had picked PLYM instead, you would have earned nothing and be down quite significantly.

 There are some real landmines out there and the REIT market can be very punishing to investors who do not perform good due diligence on the risk factors.
-Below we discuss three "must know" dangers of REITs.
+Below we discuss three "must-know" dangers of REITs.
 Avoid those and you will save yourself a lot of headaches in the future.

 Danger #1: External Management Agreement